Celebrations have begun all over the UK to bring in the start of the Chinese New Year.

 This mythical creature threatened the peace of the people and brought mass destruction.

-In response they would decorated their homes with beautiful red ornaments and use fireworks to scare the beast, as these were its only weaknesses.
+In response, they would decorate their homes with beautiful red ornaments and use fireworks to scare the beast, as these were its only weaknesses.

 This is where the traditional decorations and ceremonies come from that we still see today.